Saksham1301/PARK-it/README.md

 Credits

-This project was developed by [Your Name] and [Your Team Members] as part of [Your Project Name].
-Special thanks to [Any Additional Contributors or Organizations].
+This project was developed by Saksham Sahay and Manas Shetty as part of Park It.
+S